HamzaBeder1/Security-System/README.md

 # Home Security System

 ## Purpose
 The purpose of this project is to make a security system based on the Raspberry Pi 4 computer.
+This project will involve the following components:
+* HC-SR501 PIR Sensor: detects motion and acts as a trigger to turn on the cameras.
-The Raspberry Pi 4 will interact with cameras and PIR sensors to monitor the home, and when someone is seen approaching the home, a SMS message will be sent to the homeowner.
+* Raspberry Pi Camera Module: combined with OpenCV for facial recognition.
+If the face is unknown, then a SMS message is sent to the homeowner.